jcurtis4207/Juce-Plugins/README.md

 #

+The collection currently includes:

+### Gain
+A simple plugin that includes a gain knob with a range of -30dB to +30dB, a phase inversion button, and a level meter.

+### E-eq
+An SSL-style equalizer with two filters and four parametric bands, and a few tweaks.
+The highpass and lowpass filters have optional slopes of 12, 24, and 36dB/Oct.
+The high and low shelf bands can be switched to a bell, and two fully parametric bands.
+All of the bands have access to the entire frequency spectrum.

+### Modules
+Various modular components that can be easily added to a plugin.
+Includes:
+* Meter - A simple stereo level meter

+#

 My ultimate goal for this is to be able to mix an entire song using only plugins I created.

 These are the plugins I think are necessary (though I'm not sure how many will be doable):